How does training shape the Riemannian geometry of neural network representations?: Changes in shallow network geometry during gradient descent training

-Giiven the intractability of studying changes in geometry analytically, we resort to numerical experiments.
-For details of our numerical methods, see Appendix \ref{app:numerics}.
-To build intuition, we first consider networks trained on simple two-dimensional tasks, for which we can directly visualize the input space.
-We first consider a toy binary classification task with sinusoidal boundary, inspired by the task considered in the original work of \citet{amari1999improving}.
-We train networks with sigmoidal activation functions of varying widths to perform this task, and visualize the resulting geometry over the course of training in Figures \ref{fig:sinusoid}.
-At initialization, the peaks in the volume element lack a clear relation to the structure of the task, with approximate rotational symmetry at large widths as we would expect from \S\ref{sec:nngp}.
+To build intuition, we first consider networks trained a toy two-dimensional binary classification task with sinusoidal boundary, inspired by the task considered in the original work of \citet{amari1999improving}, for which we can directly visualize the input space.
+We train networks with sigmoidal activation functions of varying widths to perform this task, and visualize the resulting geometry over the course of training in Figures \ref{fig:sinusoid} and \ref{fig:more_sinusoid}.
+At initialization, the peaks in the volume element lack a clear relation to the structure of the task, with approximate rotational symmetry at large widths as we would expect from \S\ref{sec:shallow}.
 As the network's decision boundary is gradually molded to conform to the true boundary, the volume element develops peaks in the same vicinity.
 At all widths, the final volume elements are largest near the peaks of the sinusoidal decision boundary.
 At small widths, the shape of the sinusoidal curve is not well-resolved, but at large widths there is a clear peak in the close neighborhood of the decision boundary.
-This result is consistent with Hypothesis \ref{hyp:area_expansion}.
 In Appendix \ref{app:numerics}, Figure \ref{fig:sinusoid_ricci}, we plot the Ricci scalar for these trained networks.
 Even for these small networks, the curvature computation is computationally expensive and numerically challenging.
-Over training, it evolves dynamically, with task-adapted structure visible at the end of training.
-However, the patterns here are harder to interpret than those in the volume element.
+Though task-adapted structure is visible at the end of training, the patterns here are harder to interpret than those in the volume element.